circuittopology/Protein_Circuit_Topology_PyMOL_Plugin/documentation.md

 **Type:** `CTDialog` method

-Shows a warning dialog for non-polymer selections.
+Display a warning dialog when a non-polymeric selection is detected.

 ### `toggle_frame_controls(self, enabled)`